mmistakes/minimal-mistakes/_posts/_dev/2018-05-20-A-Toasty-Pomodoro-Timer.md

 ![Yucky red text]({{"/assets/secondserrorpomodoro.jpg" | absolute_url}})

-It can't validate the parameter $Seconds.
+This error is from the -seconds parameter.
 Jobs run in seperate runspaces from your powershell console.
-This means that it doesn't know what $seconds is because it was defined in your console, not inside the job.
+This means that it doesn't know what $seconds is because it was defined in our console, not inside the job.
 To get around this we need to pass our arguments to the -ArgumentList parameter of Start-Job.
 We will also need to call our variables with a prepended 'using:' Let's take a look

 ```powershell
     $seconds = 10